What Are the Oklahoma Bankruptcy Exemptions?

 ERISA-qualified benefits

-Tax-exempt retirement accounts, including 401(k)s, 403(b)s, defined-benefit plans, money purchase plans, profit-sharing plans, SEP and SIMPLE IRAs
+Tax-exempt retirement accounts, including 401(k)s, 403(b)s, defined-benefit plans, money purchase plans, profit-sharing plans, and SEP and SIMPLE IRAs

 Source: Oklahoma Statutes §§ 31-1(A)(20), 31-1(A)(24), 15-41-30(A)(13), and 11 U.S.C. § 522(b)(3)(C)(n)